-All inpatient consultations performed by trainees will be documented in writing, using the dictation system or electronic medical record employed by the UTHSCSA teaching hospital where the consultation was performed, with the name of the responsible staff consultant recorded.
-The responsible staff consultant must be notified verbally by the resident/fellow performing the consult within an appropriate period of time, generally defined as no later than the same day of consultation if done before close of business, or immediately if emergent.
-The consulting staff is responsible for all the recommendations made by the consultant team.
+All inpatient consultations performed by trainees will be documented in writing, using the dictation system or electronic medical record employed by UTHSCSA teaching hospital where the consultation was performed, with the name of the responsible staff consultant must be notified verbally by the resident/fellow performing the consult within an appropriate period of time, generally defined no later than the same day of consultation if done before close of business, or immediately if emergent.
+The consulting staff is responsible for all the recommendations made by the consult team.